-Adults traveling with children should also be aware that, while the U.S. does not require Minor Travel Consent Letter, many other countries do; failure to produce notarized permission letters and/or birth certificates could result in travelers being refused entry (Canada has very strict requirements in this regard).
+Adults traveling with children should also be aware that, while the U.S. does not require Minor Travel Consent Letter, many other countries do; failure to produce notarized permission letters and/or birth certificates could result in travelers being refused entry (Canada has rigorous requirements in this regard).

-- The place the children are traveling too, and potentially where and who they will be staying with;
+The place the children are traveling to, and potentially where and who they will be staying with;

-- Signature of the parent giving permission to travel should be notarized.
+The signature of the parent permitting travel should be notarized.